Dr Paul Lavery

 Work in progress

-- Private equity & firm exporting (with Jose-Maria Serena, Marina-Eliza Spaliara & Serafeim Tsoukas)
+- Private equity buyouts and firm exports: Evidence from UK firms (with Jose-Maria Serena, Marina-Eliza Spaliara & Serafeim Tsoukas)

-- Private equity & UK regions (with Kevin Amess & Marina-Eliza Spaliara)
+- Private equity & regional spillovers in the UK (with Kevin Amess & Marina-Eliza Spaliara)